Shareholders Push Exxon To Disclose Business Impact Of Fighting Climate Change

 "[She] said some companies they've approached — including Exxon — have said they don't believe the world is going to achieve the Paris Agreement goal to limit global average temperature rise to 'well below' 2 degrees Celsius.
 But she said the planning and self reflection required by the proposal would help the company prepare for the eventual decline in fossil fuel demand."

-The newspaper notes that Irving, Texas-based Exxon is the world's largest publicly traded energy company.
+The newspaper notes that Irving, Texas-based Exxon Mobil is the world's largest publicly traded energy company.

-The vote comes as President Trump is expected to announce his decision whether to withdraw from the Paris climate agreement.

 I will be announcing my decision on the Paris Accord over the next few days.
 MAKE AMERICA GREAT AGAIN!— Donald J. Trump (@realDonaldTrump) May 31, 2017

+The vote comes as President Trump is expected to announce his decision on whether to withdraw from the Paris climate agreement.

-The Washington Post, citing an anonymous source, suggested that major financial firm BlackRock, and possibly Vanguard and State Street, supported the initiative, which was opposed by Exxon management.
+The Washington Post, citing an anonymous source, suggested that major financial firm BlackRock, and possibly Vanguard and State Street, supported the initiative, which was opposed by Exxon Mobil management.

-Within the last two years, evidence has emerged showing that Exxon was aware of the threat posed by climate change, directly caused by the use of fossil fuels, for decades before the company publicly acknowledged that fact.
+Within the past two years, evidence has emerged that oil giant was aware of the threat posed by climate change, directly caused by the use of fossil fuels, for decades before the company publicly acknowledged it.